|

 Earlier in the month CashHappySon paid us back 421.00 from his tax refund on his car note.
 Today we got another $200 from his Stimulus Check to apply to his loan.
 He got $600 all together.
 So he spent $100 for fun (PRESENT), $200 for debt reduction (PAST), and $300 goes to help replenish his emergency fund so that's for the (FUTURE).
 Of course, he'd of liked to have blown it all.
 As it was he spent $75 buying himself a used TV off of Craigslist that is set up for easy gaming and then spent the other $25 on ebay buying new games.

 So our inflow this month back to the FrugalisMoneyMarketCoffers account sees another $200 addition.
 That makes me happy.
 I hate having money come out of there because it was so hard for me to round it up in the first place so to have some we loaned out come back into the coffers?
 Oh yeah, that makes me smile!
+Big Grin

-It reminds me of one of my favorite books, Mama's Bank Account, by Kathryn Forbes.
+It reminds me of one of my favorite books, Mama's Bank Account, by Kathryn Forbes:

 http://www.amazon.com/Mamas-Bank-Account-Harvest-Book/dp/0...

 Read it if you get the chance!
+Or watch the movie that's based on the book.

-May 16th, 2008 at 10:34 am
+May 16th, 2008 at 06:34 pm

 I found $2.00 the other day.
 Thanks to Koppur for reminding me.
 I'm taking them out of the wallet and putting them to the $20 Challenge before I buy a couple of tacos with it!
+Big Grin

 I'm slow, but this morning I just now am getting around to moving my April Challenge money over to the Roth IRA.
 This will go later.